Shimura-Teichm\"uller Curves in Genus 5: Introduction

 \begin{theorem} The only affine submanifolds of the moduli space of translation surfaces with completely degenerate Kontsevich-Zorich spectrum are the Teichm\"uller curves generated by the Eierlegende Wollmilchsau and Ornithorynque. \end{theorem}

 The key new ingredient that allows us to reduce the number of possibilities to a finite checkable list is the work of \cite{HuNortonGenVarFormsAbDiffs}.
 In \cite{MasurExt}, the boundary of Teichm\"uller space was parameterized and expansions for differentials were given in terms of pinching parameters.
+When restricting to the cusp of a Teichm\"uller curve, Lemma~\ref{TCIntegralRelPinchParams} derives a formula for the pinching parameters near every node in terms of a single complex parameter.
 Exact formulas for higher order terms in pinching parameter expansions for differentials in the case in which a single closed curve is pinched were derived in \cite{FayThetaFcns} and corrected in \cite{Yamada}.
 However, in most cases that appear in the study of dynamics in moduli space, including every case relevant to this paper, more than one curve is pinched simultaneously.
 Therefore, the exact formulas for the higher order terms in \cite{FayThetaFcns, Yamada} do not apply.
 In fact, the Ahlfors-Rauch variational formula, which has been a staple of almost all work on this problem, is avoided due to the power of the results of \cite{HuNortonGenVarFormsAbDiffs}.
 The work of \cite{HuNortonGenVarFormsAbDiffs} derives exact formulas for the coefficient of any term in the expansion of a differential in terms of pinching parameters for any collection of curves.
 Since the problem of finding Shimura-Teichm\"uller curves is equivalent to finding period matrices whose derivative has rank one, the higher terms in the Taylor expansion of the period matrix allow us to prove that this cannot be the case for all but finitely many possibilities in genus five.
 The main result in provided in Theorem \ref{AtMostTwoParts}.

 In spite of the reduction from infinite to finite, the exclusion of each of the finite cases is a significant computational problem even with modern technology.
 This is because the square-tiled surfaces that we are forced to consider could have up to $144$ squares.
 There are on the order of $144! \approx 5.6 \times 10^{249}$ square-tiled surfaces in general because square-tiled surfaces are expressed as pairs of permutations in the group $S_n$, where $n$ is the number of squares.
 One permutation describes the horizontal gluing of squares, and the other describes the vertical gluing.
 To avoid working with such square-tiled surfaces in general, we introduce a coordinate system that records the identification among saddle connections (commonly called cylinder diagrams), lengths of the saddle connections, and twists of the cylinders.
 This reduces the number of cases to approximately $24 \times 10^{15}$ surfaces in the largest case.
 The significance of this coordinate system is that partial coordinates can be proven to be inadmissible for the problem at hand.
 This allows entire families of surfaces to be checked with a single arithmetic computation, thereby rendering the problem tractable.
 The pseudo-algorithm is explained in Section \ref{TwoTorPtSect}.